Engagement by the Numbers

 - Get Regular Culture Check-ups

-To perform at your peak, your culture must be healthy, high performing, and aligned with your business strategy.
+To perform at your peak, your culture must be healthy, your culture must be high performing, and your culture must be aligned with your business strategy.
 Organizational health is the foundation for high performance.
 Without the right levels of leadership, trust, capability, and climate, it is problematic to ask people to lift their performance.
 And because your strategy must go through your culture to be successfully implemented, it is imperative to align how works gets done with what you are trying to accomplish.

 How often to do you assess your organizational culture?